prettier-solidity/prettier-plugin-solidity/README.md

 A [Prettier plugin](https://prettier.io/docs/en/plugins.html) for automatically formatting your [Solidity](https://github.com/ethereum/solidity) code.

-## Nomic Foundation`s Slang
+## Nomic Foundation's Slang

 Nomic Foundation has put a lot of effort in providing a set of compiler APIs that helped us rethink our approach to parsing and rely on their flexibility, detail oriented solution and continuos support of new and old Solidity syntaxes.

-Since v2.0.0 this package will ship with the Slang parser and this change must be implemented in existing configurations by replacing `parser: 'solidity-parse'` with `parser: 'slang'`.
+Since v2.0.0 this package will ship with the Slang parser and this change must be implemented in existing configurations by replacing `parser: 'solidity-parse'` with `parser: 'slang-solidity'`.

 ## Installation and usage